Abdelrahman122003/AdvancedSoftware/DesignPattern/DecoratorDesignPattern/README.md

 ## Do you have a question for me now?

 How do we place a special order?<br>
-So, let is see this image:
+So, Let's see this image:

 ![Alt text](image-2.png)

 -- This is similar to recursion, where a group of calls is stored in a stack, with the first call at the bottom and the last call at the top, and the calls are implemented from top to bottom.<br>
 -- Where is recursive in this code?<br>
 ans: In cost() and getDescription() methods.<br>
---In the Cost() method, return the cost of the Condiment and the cost() of the Beverage passed as a parameter .<br>
+-- In the Cost() method, return the cost of the Condiment and the cost() of the Beverage passed as a parameter .<br>
 -- getDescription() method is similar to the cost() method.<br>
 -- You can test this in the main class and run the code.<br>